SomethingWithSony/GoalsApp/README.md

 Scan the QR code with the Expo Go app to test on your phone

 ### 📂 Project Structure
 GoalsApp/
-├── App.js             # Main app entry
+├── App.js             # Main app entry.
 ├── components/
 │   ├── GoalInput.js   # Input component for adding goals
 │   └── GoalItem.js    # List item component
-├── assets/            # Images or other static files └── package.json       # Project configuration
+├── assets/            # Images or other static files
+└── package.json       # Project configuration